cashaddy/typing_automation/README.md

 # README

 ## Data processing
-1. Download data from Kseniia
+1. Download data from Palin et al.
 1. Rename the tables by running *rename_tables.sql*
 1. Mark invalid test sections by running *mark_invalid.sql*
 1. Get a sample of participants by running *sample.sql*